MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 Setting to "Enabled" sets media autoplay to "Allow".
 All websites are allowed to autoplay media.
 Users can't override this policy.

-Setting to "Disabled" sets media autoplay to "Block".
-No websites are allowed to autoplay media.
+Setting to "Disabled" sets media autoplay to "Limit".
+This limits websites that are allowed to autoplay media to webpages with high media engagement and active WebRTC streams.
+Prior to Microsoft Edge version 92, this would set media autoplay to "Block".
 Users can't override this policy.

 A tab will need to be closed and re-opened for this policy to take effect.